Caroline Hawthorne

 Caroline Hawthorne staff profile photo

 Caroline joined the Library and Learning Services team at the University of Suffolk as an Academic Skills Advisor in 2023.
-She has extensive experience of teaching English as a Foreign language in the UK and overseas and has worked in a range of educational settings including private English schools and Further Education Colleges.
-More recently she has worked as an Academic Skills Tutor in a UK-based university supporting foundation, undergraduate and postgraduate students from a wide range of disciplines and backgrounds.
+She has extensive experience teaching English as a Foreign Language (EFL) in the UK and internationally, and has worked across a range of educational settings including private language schools and Further Education colleges.

 Publications:

-•Cronin, C. and Hawthorne, C. (2019) ‘Poetry in motion’ a place in the classroom: Using poetry to develop writing confidence and reflective skills.
-Nurse Education Today, 76, 73– 77
+Cronin, C. and Hawthorne, C. (2019) ‘Poetry in motion’: A place in the classroom—Using poetry to develop writing confidence and reflective skills.
+Nurse Education Today, 76, 73–77.

 Conference presentations:

-•BALEAP Annual Conference 2016, University of Bristol (Hawthorne, C. and Cronin, C., Developing academic literacy: a team-teaching approach with the School of Health and Human Sciences)
+BALEAP Annual Conference 2016, University of Bristol (Hawthorne, C. and Cronin, C.) Developing academic literacy: A team-teaching approach with the School of Health and Human Sciences

-•BALEAP PIM Conference 2018, University of Essex (Hawthorne, C and Mason, M. Perspectives on academic writing: L1 and L2 Student experiences within healthcare and hospitality foundation degree programmes)
+BALEAP PIM Conference 2018, University of Essex (Hawthorne, C. and Mason, M.) Perspectives on academic writing: L1 and L2 student experiences within healthcare and hospitality foundation degree programmes

-•BALEAP Annual Conference 2019, University of Leeds (Hawthorne, C. and Mason M. Lecturers’ perceptions of student writers: Implications for academic literacy and EAP)
+BALEAP Annual Conference 2019, University of Leeds (Hawthorne, C. and Mason, M.) Lecturers’ perceptions of student writers: Implications for academic literacy and EAP